As it was at the overture and shall be at the exit music, bliss without end. Amen.

 To Whom It May Concern,

 I have been a loyal subscriber with the Roundabout Theater Company for two seasons.
-When I first got the solicitation call, the ticket seller and I discussed the recent revival of 110 in the Shade, a delightful musical revival with Audra McDonald that was an unmitigated pleasure.
+When I first got the solicitation call, the ticket seller and I discussed the recent production of 110 in the Shade, a delightful musical revival with Audra McDonald that was an unmitigated pleasure.
 I decided to take the plunge and see how it worked out.
 I didn’t regret that decision, as I was mostly pleased with the 2007-08 season as well as my seating arrangements.
 There was no hesitancy when it came to renewing for the following season, plus there was the offer of upgraded seating.

 There have been many shows I have appreciated at Roundabout, with especially fond memories of Sunday in the Park With George, Pygmalion, The Marriage of Bette and Boo and Old Acquaintance.
 Others I may have appreciated less, but still was grateful for the opportunity to see the works live onstage.